Bruges Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Cost: €7 for adults aged 18-70; free for travelers under 18 or over 70
+Cost: €7 for adults aged 18-70; free for minors and seniors

-Citizens of countries not eligible for visa-free entry must obtain a Schengen visa before travel
+Travelers from countries not listed above must obtain a short-stay Schengen visa (type C) before arrival.

 Arrival Process